 Medical aid was not required in 2013 or 2015.
 In 2014, one Project worker required medical aid.
 In 2016, two workers were seen at the health centre in Cambridge Bay for minor injuries due to separate incidences of "slips, trips, and falls."
 One worker returned to work the same day, and another resulted in one day of lost time.
-In 2017, one direct employee required emergency medical attention and extended recovery time was required; this was due to an illness that was not work related.
+In 2017, one direct employee required emergency medical attention, and extended recovery time was required; this was due to an illness that was not work-related.
 In 2018 and 2019, the Project did not use GN emergency health services.
 In 2020, emergency health services were utilized three times as part of the GN COVID-19 Rapid Response team.
 The Project did not use emergency medical services in 2021 and 2022.
-In 2023, emergency health services were utilized four times by the Project and were all work related.
+In 2023, the Project utilized emergency health services four times, and all of them were work-related.
+In 2024, emergency health services were utilized five times and were all work-related.

-Agnico Eagle monitors health and safety performance and adjusts its activities to avoid injuries and other incidents.
-Overall, the number of incidents remains very low, and the Project has not resulted in increased demand on health care services in Kitikmeot communities because of Project -related emergencies.
+Agnico Eagle monitors health and safety performance and adjusts activities to avoid injuries and other incidents.
+Overall, the number of incidents remains very low, and the Project has not resulted in increased demand for healthcare services in Kitikmeot communities because of Project-related emergencies.
 Agnico Eagle's dedication to ensuring the safety and wellness of its employees exemplifies the ISV inuuqatigiitsiarniq principle, highlighting the importance of respect and care for all people, which is integral to fostering a healthy and secure working environment.